MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-create-network.md

 >[!NOTE]
 > If you want to deploy the VMs with dynamic IP on "no isolation" network, then IP pools are not required.

-- By default, VMs connected to a VM network with network virtualization isolation setting cannot connect to other networks.
+- By default, VMs connected to a VM network with network virtualization isolation setting can't connect to other networks.
 If you want your VM network to connect to other networks, you need to first deploy [SDN SLB ](sdn-slb.md) and [SDN gateway](sdn-gateway.md).

 ::: moniker range="<=sc-vmm-2019"